Siege of Sparta: Background

 In 281 BC, at the request of the Greek city of Tarentum, Pyrrhus, the King of the Greek state of Epirus, began the Pyrrhic War taking an army of 25,500 men and 20 elephants to Italy to help fight the Romans.
 The Romans had succeeded in conquering most of Italy and were now moving in to take the Greek cities in Magna Graecia.
 After arriving in Italy in 280 BC, Pyrrhus defeated a Roman army at the Battle of Heraclea, near Tarentum.
-Pyrrhus repeated his success against Romans by defeating another army at the Battle of Asculum.
+Pyrrhus repeated his success against the Romans by defeating another army at the Battle of Asculum.

 These victories proved to be very costly to Pyrrhus and he diverted his attention to Sicily, where the Greek states on the island were appealing for his help against Carthage.
 Despite defeating the Carthaginians and occupying most of the island, Pyrrhus' behaviour alienated him from his Greek allies and he was forced to abandon Sicily and return to the Italian mainland.
 Pyrrhus attacked the rebuilt Roman army and after the inconclusive Battle of Beneventum, Pyrrhus returned to Epirus after leaving a garrison at Tarentum.

 The war in Italy had drained Pyrrhus' financial and military resources.
 To increase his resources and bolster his standing, he declared war on King Antigonus II Gonatas of Macedon.
 He ravaged part of the country before managing to defeat Antigonus at the Battle of the Aous.
 This defeat compelled Antigonus to flee to Thessaloniki, where he was protected by his strong navy.
 Following Antigonus' flight, Pyrrhus was able to gain control of most of Macedon and Thessaly, declaring himself King of Macedon.